FAForever/fa/codestyle.md

 ### Where to insert newlines

 - Place blank lines between functions, classes, and groups of imports or variable declarations
     * More than one blank line can be used to group such items into further logical groups (such as for the general file structure described above)
     * You may elect to not put blank lines between functions that are there purely for another function, e.g. local helpers functions to a global one or the thread function of its instantiator
 - After logical breaks in code, e.g. to separate the setup, working, and cleanup code of a function

 ## Indentation

 - Use 4 (four) spaces for indentation, *not* 2 spaces, *not* the tab character
     * If you find this eats up a lot of space for deeply nested code, *wonderful*.
 That is discouraged: deeply nested code is hard to read and likely means that the function is doing more than one thing.
 Consider breaking up such code into smaller segments.
 - Indent each enclosed scope or mutli-line table constructor
 - For **locally spaced indentation blocks**
     * Prefer to place line breaks *after* operators, commas, and the period in table accesses
     * Prefer to place new blocks to group subexpressions based on operator precedence
     * Additional spaces can be placed to increase readability based on alignment and vertical spacing
  - If statements should always be block-indented unless it is part of an idiom such as fail-fast returning or loop breaking
  - Functions should be block-indented unless they are empty or a short single-line return

-### Locally spaced indentation block example
+### Locally spaced indentation block examples

 ```lua
 if  var1 > minimum and var1  < maximum or